Chris Fleming (comedian)

 Fleming has been described as a "progressive gender-bending role model."
-Fleming has stated that he accepts any pronouns, stating, "Anything works for me."
+They have said they accept any pronouns: "Anything works for me."

 Early life and education

-Fleming grew up in Stow, Massachusetts and attended Nashoba Regional High School.
-During their junior year, they began stand-up comedy at The Comedy Studio in Cambridge, Massachusetts, studying under Rick Jenkins.
+Fleming grew up in Stow, Massachusetts, and attended Nashoba Regional High School.
+During their junior year, they began studying stand-up comedy under Rick Jenkins at The Comedy Studio in Cambridge, Massachusetts.

 In 2007, Fleming performed stand-up during HBO's 13th annual Comedy Festival in Aspen, Colorado.

-Fleming received a degree in theater from Skidmore College in 2009, and graduated one credit short of receiving a minor in dance.
+Fleming received a degree in theater from Skidmore College in 2009 and graduated one credit short of receiving a minor in dance.

 Gayle

-Gayle is a 40-episode, absurdist comedy series on YouTube.
-The series is written by Fleming and directed by comedian Melissa Strype, who also plays Gayle's daughter, Terry Gross Waters-Waters.
-It was launched in 2012 and its final episode was published in 2015.
+Gayle is a 40-episode absurdist comedy series on YouTube.
+It is written by Fleming and directed by comedian Melissa Strype, who also plays Gayle's daughter, Terry Gross Waters-Waters.
+It launched in 2012, and its final episode was published in 2015.

 The series follows high-strung, eccentric suburban mother Gayle Waters-Waters and her ruthless journey to uphold social status in the small, fictional community of Northbread, Massachusetts.
 Fleming developed the idea for Gayle through their stand-up comedy.
-In 2019, Fleming described the origin of their character:"I did Gayle in my stand-up and she was inspired by a lot of folks that I saw growing up...It kind of cemented as ideas do in a very singular moment when I was in a Crate & Barrel and I saw a woman diving into a barrel of placemats.
-Like her legs were up in the air, and she was just digging through these placemats...it just kind of came from there...I just plucked her from a tree...I have elements of her in my psyche too; it's not gender-specific thing.
-It's fear of how you're seen in your community, that's what it is, that's the essence of it...Why I related to her so much is just that terror of how others perceive you."Fleming's mother co-stars as Bonnie, Gayle's best friend and biggest rival (i.e., frenemy).
+In 2019, they described the character's origin:I did Gayle in my stand-up, and she was inspired by a lot of folks that I saw growing up...It kind of cemented as ideas do in a very singular moment when I was in a Crate & Barrel, and I saw a woman diving into a barrel of placemats.
+Like her legs were up in the air, and she was just digging through these placemats...it just kind of came from there...I just plucked her from a tree...I have elements of her in my psyche, too; it's not a gender-specific thing.
+It's fear of how you're seen in your community, that's what it is, that's the essence of it...Why I related to her so much is just that terror of how others perceive you.Fleming's mother co-stars as Bonnie, Gayle's best friend and biggest rival (i.e., frenemy).
 Gayle's sensitive birdwatching husband, Dave, does not reveal his face during Gayle; his voice is provided by Fleming, while his legs are portrayed by Fleming's father.